Dalzhim/cppfront/README.md

 This short list is not exhaustive, and is meant to enable exploration of the impacts of safe function coloring on incremental adoption.
 While disallowing `union`, `reinterpret_cast` and many other unsafe constructs is desirable, and can be done, there is no reason to believe it'll provide further insights for a proposal.

 # Dynamic checks
 Code within safe contexts would enable bound checks by default.
-Unsafe blocks would be required
+Unsafe blocks would be required to opt-out of bounds checking.
+The same goes for every safety that relies on dynamic checks.

-Bounds checking is out of the scope of this project.
+Implementing such dynamic checks is currently out of the scope of this project because there is no reason to believe it'll provide further insights for a proposal.

+# Unsafe blocks
+Opting out of safety can be risky business.
+And when it becomes necessary to do so, safety first mandates applying a strategy of "least privilege".
+For this reason, unsafe blocks should provide fine-grained controls over which kind of unsafe operation is allowed rather than open the floodgates to everything unsafe.
+This way, opting out of bounds checking cannot lead to accidentally calling an unsafe function.
+And vice versa.

 # Cppfront
 [Click here for the Cppfront readme](https://github.com/hsutter/cppfront/blob/main/README.md)